/ 3 min read

 This is directly related to the innovative power of the industry, and that is where companies pour themselves.
 Trying to figure out what the market wants and how to create it.
 Product managers need to transfer the specifications of new products as accurately as possible so that R&D can convert them into a single PCB (or many).
 This is where the genius of the electronics engineer plays a major role, constantly asking himself questions: Which components should I use to match the technical requirements?
 Are they available?
 Where can I find the reference designs?
 Have I developed something similar in the past that I could reuse?

-All thanks to the Cubos, a brilliant concept which, like a cube, links together all the aspects of functional design: functionality, technical specifications, schematics, layout, and Bill of Materials.
-Product managers and engineers can create their designs based on the functionality they need and the technical specifications the product must meet, on the CELUS Engineering Platform, compile them, and the AI will find a Cubo that fits the requirements of each functional block, turning their ideas into a prototype with schematic and a PCB in minutes!
+All thanks to the CUBOs, a brilliant concept which, like a cube, links together all the aspects of functional design: functionality, technical specifications, schematics, layout, and Bill of Materials.
+Product managers and engineers can create their designs based on the functionality they need and the technical specifications the product must meet, on the CELUS Design Platform, compile them, and the AI will find a CUBO that fits the requirements of each functional block, turning their ideas into a prototype with schematic and a PCB in minutes!

 Staying on top of innovations is a job in itself.

 Is there anything unique you like about CELUS?

 The team is always the most unique characteristic of every company, and CELUS is no exception.
 We are a very diverse group of very passionate people from different cultural and academic backgrounds, enabling the second most unique characteristic of CELUS: its platform.

 What helps you achieve your goals?